 Pursuant to the Investment Advisory Agreement and Sub-Advisory Agreement, the Company is required to pay or reimburse the Advisers for administrative services expenses, which include all costs and expenses related to the day-to-day administration and management of the Company not related to advisory services.
-For the years ended December 31, 2015, 2014, and 2013, the Company incurred, and the Advisers waived the reimbursement of, administrative services expenses of approximately \$2.0 million, \$1.5 million and \$1.0 million, respectively.
-The Advisers have agreed to waive the reimbursement of administrative services expenses through December 31, 2015.
+The Advisers do not earn any profit under their provision of administrative services to the Company.
+For the years ended December 31, 2016, 2015, and 2014, the Company incurred, and the Advisers waived the reimbursement of, administrative services expenses of approximately \$2.3 million, \$2.0 million and \$1.5 million, respectively.
+The Advisers have agreed to waive the reimbursement of administrative services expenses through December 31, 2016.
 The waiver of the reimbursement of administrative services expenses is not subject to future reimbursement.